 How to Shop and Store: Leeks have been bred to survive the winter months, and are in season from late fall to early spring.
 Leeks can be pretty gritty and sandy: be sure to wash carefully before cooking.
 If you need to store them, trim off a portion of the dark green tops, place in a reusable mesh produce bag or roll them in a just-slightly-damp kitchen towel, secure with a rubber band, and store in the crisper drawer for up to one and a half weeks.
 Learn more in our guide to cutting leeks.

 How to Use Them: Though too tough to eat when raw, leeks melt into wonderful softness when cooked.
-One of the most appealing ways to cook them is braised in stock and olive oil, then dressed with a lemony vinaigrette.
+One of the most appealing ways to cook them is braised them in stock and olive oil, then dressed with a lemony vinaigrette.
 Classic potato and leek soup is an economical winter warmer, and a beef and leek stir-fry is lightning-fast and delicious.
 Creamed leeks are lovely under seared fish.